-Administering Agencies will enter reporting data into the grants management system, PANGRAM.
-However, any organizations receiving a subaward through the Administering Agencies will not have access to PANGRAM.
-NCPRO has created templates for Administering Agencies to report their subrecipients' expenditures.
-For templates and additional instructions please reference the NCPRO "Reporting Handbook".
-Administering Agencies will categorize and report expenditures, both in the template and PANGRAM, under the following categories:
+Administering Agencies will enter reporting data into the grants management system, PANGRAM, on a monthly basis.
+However, any organizations receiving subawards through the Administering Agencies will not have access to PANGRAM.
+NCPRO has created templates for Administering Agencies to report their subrecipients' expenditures Specific reporting requirements may be found in the SFRF Reporting Handbook for Revenue Replacement Projects or the SFRF Reporting Handbook for Non-Revenue Replacement Projects as applicable.